elastic/integrations/CONTRIBUTING.md

     _Hint_.
 There is dockerized environment in beats (`cd testing/environments`).
 Boot it up with the following command:
     `docker-compose -f snapshot.yml up --force-recreate`.
 4. Create a new branch for the integration in `integrations` repository (diverge from master).
-5. Run the command: `mage ImportBeats` to start the import process.
+5. Run the command: `mage ImportBeats` to start the import process (note that the import script assumes the projects checked out in step 2 are at `../{project-name}`).

     The outcome of running the `import-beats` script is directory with refreshed and updated integrations.